 Instead of actively policing all site content we rely upon spot checks and notifications from members when they see something that appears to be improper.
 Other than the areas mentioned above it is not our place to censor any postings if at all possible.
 It is the responsibility of all members to properly maintain their own member area, and the responsibility of group admins to make sure their groups are run properly.
-For other system areas there are no current problems there however we can always use additional volunteers to look over different parts of the site.

 Groups are special spaces made up of one or more members.
 They have their own private discussion forums, galleries, and document storage areas.
 Group members write and publish content, store and share files and other media among themselves.
 They are used for special interest groups, classes, and other situations where members want to work together.
 Access is controlled by the group administrator(s) and can be either public (everyone can join and see), private (the group is visible but content can only be seen by members), and hidden (same as private but not listed in the site group lists).

 Groups can only be created by the site administrator.
 The requirements for new groups are that they have a clearly defined focus with some connection to education, and that an active member will take responsibility for the administration of the group.
-Public groups undergo spot checks from time to time however we try to stay away for active policing of private or hidden groups.
+Public groups undergo spot checks from time to time however we try to stay away for active policing of private and hidden groups.
 The exception to the later is if we receive complaints about how they are run or inappropriate content.